tomhodgins/csson/README.md

 $ qjs cli/quickjs.js '/* example CSSON */ [1, 2, 3, a, #b, url(c)]'
 ```

-#### Expanding a file
+#### Converting a file

-To expand a stylesheet, supply a pathname to the CLI script as the first argument:
+To expand a CSSON file to JSON, supply a pathname to the CLI script as the first argument:

 ```bash
 $ node cli/node.js path/to/data.csson